Top tips to living in a humid climate

 4) Finding the right antiperspirant that matches with your body is crucial.

 Secret Antiperspirant Clinical Strength for women is very effective.

 For the men, there’s Degree Clinical Protection Antiperspirant and Deodorant .

 5) Protect yourself.
 Anything that provides an extra layer of shade (besides SPF) against direct sun is necessary.
 Protect your skin from the sun that gives skin cancer.
-Create the most amount of protection when outside.
 Rain or shine carry an umbrella.
 It’s a life saver when there’s no shade outside and you have to walk down the block(s).
 Wear SPF & UV rays sun screen, especially on the exposed skin areas.

 It’s non-comedogenic, Oil-free & PABA-Free Weightless Sun Protection and comes in 1.4 fl. oz.
 Which is great for travel.

 Also, COOLA Organic Sunscreen Body Spray has certified organic ingredients, SPF 30, Ultra Sheer and water resistant.